Accounting and Finance (3 Years) [BAEcon]

 - How to apply

 The University of Manchester is one of the best universities in the UK for teaching and research in Accounting and Finance.
-In the latest Research Assessment Exercise it was one of only two places in the UK to receive the highest 5* rating while it also gained a maximum score of 24 in the most recent teaching quality assessment.
+In the latest Research Assessment Exercise it was one of only two places in the UK to receive the highest 5* rating and we are aiming to do as well in the latest 2014 assessment.

 External surveys of graduate recruiters in the accounting and finance area have consistently ranked our division in the UK's top three with employers.
 The `Big 4' accounting firms along with many large international companies have offices in the Manchester area.
 Many of these firms (inc. PwC, Kellogg's and Rolls Royce) along with the three main UK accounting bodies: ICAEW, CIMA and ACCA, have strong links with the Manchester Accounting and Finance group.
 This greatly benefits the research and teaching efforts of the staff and the facilities and activities that would be open to you by giving you an in-depth understanding of both the theory and practice of Accounting and Finance.